Search for opportunities to participate in a digestive systems and liver disease research study.

 Acid reflux – also known as esophageal reflux, heartburn, and gastroesophageal reflux disease (GERD) – is a common condition caused by stomach acid abnormally rising up into the esophagus.

-UT Southwestern’s interventional and motility specialty gastroenterologists and gastrointestinal radiologists work closely with our thoracic surgeons to deliver multidisciplinary, comprehensive care when needed – all in one location, and usually on the same day.
+UT Southwestern’s interventional and motility specialty gastroenterologists and gastrointestinal radiologists work closely with our GI surgeons to deliver multidisciplinary, comprehensive care when needed – all in one location, and usually on the same day.

 Multidisciplinary Care for Acid Reflux